openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

   module.
 - If a separate module is used as a program, then top-level statements are used as a program entry point (see :ref:`Program Entry Point`).
-Note that an empty set of top-level statements implies an empty program entry point which does nothing.
+Note that an empty set of top-level statements implies an empty program entry point that does nothing.
 If the separate module has the ``main`` function, then it is executed after the execution of the top-level statements.